Facts about the new unitary patent and the new patent court

 - The new Unified Patent Court (UPC) will have jurisdiction in all cases concerning the new unitary patents.
 Decisions from the UPC have immediate effect in all participating countries.
 As far as the existing and future European patents are concerned, these will also be litigated before the new court, unless the patentee requests that they are to be litigated before the existing national courts (a so-called “opt-out”).
 There is, however, a deadline for “opting-out” – initially a period of seven years from the new system coming into effect.
 An opt-out will be valid for the entire lifetime of the patent, unless the patentee changes their mind and “opts-in”.

 - The current renewal fees, which the patentee has to pay in each individual country, will be replaced in the case of unitary patents by a central renewal fee.
-The size of this fee corresponds to the total sum of the renewal fees currently paid for the four most frequently validated countries by the holders of European patents (Germany, France, UK, the Netherlands).
+The size of this fee is expected to correspond to the total sum of the renewal fees currently paid for the four most frequently validated countries by the holders of European patents.